2016–17 Coupe de France preliminary rounds, Paris-Île-de-France

 The 2016–17 Coupe de France preliminary rounds, Paris-Île-de-France made up the qualifying competition to decide which teams from the Paris and Île-de-France leagues took part in the main competition from round 7.
-This was the 100th season of the most prestigious football cup competition of France.
+This was the 100th season of the football cup competition of France.
 The competition was organised by the French Football Federation (FFF) and is open to all clubs in French football, as well as clubs from the overseas departments and territories (Guadeloupe, French Guiana, Martinique, Mayotte, New Caledonia (qualification via 2016 New Caledonia Cup), Tahiti (qualification via 2016 Tahiti Cup), Réunion, and Saint Martin).

 The qualifying rounds took place between April and October 2016.

 First round

 These matches were played between 24 April and 5 May 2016.
 Note that Tiers refer to the 2015–16 season.